rachelruijiayang/ns-group/README.md

 ### Installation

 #### Creating and setting up certificates:
+We have included some premade client and server keys/certificates in the auth folder, but you can also generate your own.

 The following instructions specify how to generate the client's private and public keys and certificate.
 To generate these for the server, replace ``client`` with ``server``.
 - ``openssl genrsa -out client.key 2048``: Generates the client's private key
 - ``openssl req -new -key client.key -out client.csr``: Generates a certificate request for the client.
 Follow the prompts.